 Although the Company makes efforts to ensure customers are satisfied with the Company's products, there is a risk that customers may cancel purchase orders before they are filled.
 This may have a material negative impact on the Company, particularly if the Company has already ordered the component parts required to assemble the finished products for that order or if the Company has assembled the required finished products.
-The negative impact may be mitigated by the Company's ability to utilize the component parts and finished products to satisfy other purchase orders, but there is no guarantee that the Company will be able to mitigate the risk of loss to the Company from cancelled orders in this manner.
+The negative impact may be mitigated by the Company's ability to utilize the component parts and finished products to satisfy other purchase orders, but there is no guarantee that the Company will able to mitigate the risk of loss to the Company from cancelled orders in this manner.

-"The Company is dependent on a small number of OEM customers."
+"The Company is dependent on a small number of Original Equipment Manufacturer ("OEM") customers."

 Although Management is optimistic about the Company's future as a railway equipment supplier, the Company is dependent upon three major customers that comprise the railroad tank car manufacturers for a significant portion of the Company's revenue.
-Although customers have displayed a pattern of consistent product orders over the past 24 months and timely payment of accounts owing, there is no guarantee that sales to these customers will continue at current levels or that these customers will continue to satisfy their payment obligations to the Company in a timely manner.
-The Company does not have any formal agreements for long-term, large-scale purchase orders with these customers will continue to represent a substantial portion of the Company's sales for the foreseeable future.
+The Company does not have any formal agreements for long-term, large-scale purchase orders with these customers and only sells to them when purchase orders are received.
+The Company expects that this limited number of customers will continue to represent a substantial portion of the Company's sales for the foreseeable future.
 The loss of any of these customers could have a material negative impact upon the Company and the Company's results of operations.